 - comparison to other campaigns

 Reports will enable you to see whether you chose the right strategy or not.
 However, it’s important to set the right timeframes to making such conclusions.
-If your sales cycle is long (e.g. exceeds nine months), TAM is small and average quota is lower than the median 11 leads/mo across all industries, a monthly report will hardly provide enough data for the analysis.
+If your sales cycle is long (e.g. exceeds nine months), TAM is small and the average quota is lower than the median 11 leads/mo across all industries, a monthly report will hardly provide enough data for the analysis.
 Wait for a couple of months to see the results.

 The cost of a B2B lead generation campaign